-Thanks to all who attended one of our community meetings in April 2017 and to those who have submitted comments via the online comment form on this webpage.
 Since April, SamTrans staff has reviewed origin/destination trip data for the Coastside and recent and historic operations data, such as ridership and cost per passenger.
-Based on input from the community and technical analysis, SamTrans staff have developed a set of Coastside service recommendations for both near-term and longer-term implementation.
+Based on input from the community and technical analysis, SamTrans staff has developed a set of Coastside service recommendations for both near-term and longer-term implementation.

 - Extension of the 118 route to serve Daly City BART.
-Route 118 currently serves Colma BART.
-By extending service to Daly City BART, passengers will have new access to a BART station with twice as much train service and a slightly less expensive fare for trips heading north into San Francisco.
-The current route will not change.
-This change will take effect on January 21, 2018.
+Route 118 previously only served Colma BART.
+By extending service to Daly City BART, passengers have new access to a BART station with twice as much train service and a slightly less expensive fare for trips heading north into San Francisco.
+Other portions of the current route will not change.
+This change took effect on January 21, 2018.

 - Introduction of one additional trip in the evening on the 118.
 The new trip will depart Daly City BART around 7:30 pm.
 This will offer more flexibility to passengers that require a later connection between BART and SamTrans.
-This change will take effect on January 21, 2018.
+This change took effect on January 21, 2018.

 - Educate the community on how to use the FLX service in Pacifica.
 We heard there was confusion around how to use the FLX service in Pacifica.
 This outreach will seek to spread information on how to call SamTrans to request a deviation on the FLX route, as well as how to use the FLX route as a normal service with stops and timetables.
-Timing of this information campaign is being developed.
+This campaign will be conducted in 2018.

 Longer-term improvements, requiring significant resource investment, which will be further studied individually by SamTrans staff:

 - Introduction of an express bus route between Half Moon Bay and Daly City BART.
-This service would run on weekdays at 30-minute frequency in the peak commute periods and hourly in the midday periods.
+This service is envisioned to run on weekdays at 20 or 30-minute frequency in the peak commute periods and hourly in the midday periods.

-- Invest in physical improvements at Linda Mar park-and-ride, such as secure bike parking, better waiting areas, restrooms, and other amenities.
+- Invest in physical improvements at Linda Mar park-and-ride and new park-and-rides if needed, such as secure bike parking, better waiting areas, restrooms, and other amenities.
 This would require significant coordination with Caltrans, the owner of the park-and-ride, and the City of Pacifica.